cardano-miners/papers/src/fortuna.typ

 )

 = Why Fortuna?
 There are dApps in DeFi (Decentralized Finance) that require sources of future randomness or some fair way to select a winner for consensus.
 On other chains, like Ethereum, one way dApps have enforced randomness is by depending on data from the block mined that is made available to the contract on execution.
 Note there is also VRFs via Chainlink on Ethereum too.
 In Cardano, a transaction does not have any notion of the block it is located in, so for any dApp the source for randomness must be determined in advance.
 This is where Fortuna comes in.
 Fortuna can act as a source of randomness for dApps on Cardano.
 Fortuna also can be leveraged for consensus algorithms on Cardano.
 A dApp can pay miners additional funds besides the protocol reward to determine ordering or selection on some consensus algorithm.
 This is a way to further incentivize the importance of the Fortuna protocol.
-An example of this is L2's which require some ordering mechanism when posting proofs of existing state to the main chain.
+An example of this is L2's which require a sequencing mechanism when posting proofs of existing state to the main chain.

 = What is Fortuna?